 Illustrations showcased at the Museum of American Illustration at the Society of Illustrators in New York, Corcoran Gallery of Art, and McLean Project for the Arts.

 This is a lovely little tale delightfully illustrated.

-—Walter Cronkite, anchor for The CBS Evening News (aka "the most trusted man in America")
+—Walter Cronkite, CBS Evening News anchor (aka "the most trusted man in America")

 There are many variations of the folktale in which the simple suitor outwits all others for the hand of the beautiful girl.
 Nelda LaTeef retells this West African version, accompanied by her bold, collage illustrations.
 The bright colors, especially the greens, evoke the lushness of the African jungle, while the colorful textured fabrics highlight the native dress.
 The father of the beautiful girl decides that she needs to marry a strong man who can protect her, but in her wisdom she realizes that her husband will need more than strength.
 She tells her father that the man who wins her hand will have to pierce the tough bark of the ebony tree with his arrow.
 Many try and fail.
 A handsome hunter comes to the village, falls in love with the young girl, and hatches a plan to win her hand.
 He calls on his friends.
 The woodpecker drills a hole in the tree, the spider covers the hole with his web, and the butterfly shows him where the hole is when he shoots the arrow.
 An author's note tells readers the origin of the story, and gives information about the West African culture from which it comes.
 Young readers will be drawn to the illustrations and storytelling in this wonderful addition to any folktale collection.
 Recommended.

 (LaTeef's) vivid illustrations wow the reader and give the book an additional dimension.

 Moon Mountain Publishing is straightforward in story but, at the same time,